sergeyhush/resume/resume.md

   * developed initial version OpenStack Quantum Plugin for Nexus1000V
   * worked on Nexus1000V & Microsoft SCVMM integration
   * developed Nexus1000V visibility via [VMware Web Client plugin][video vmwarewebclientplugin]
-  * Implemented [UCS Easy VM-FEX][video easyvmfex] - "hands-free" tool to migrate from VSwitch to Pass Through Switch (vDS) with in vCenter(VmWare) and UCSM(Cisco) infrastructure
+  * implemented [UCS Easy VM-FEX][video easyvmfex] - "hands-free" tool to migrate from VSwitch to Pass Through Switch (vDS) with in vCenter(VmWare) and UCSM(Cisco) infrastructure
   * built UCSM Production cluster with iSCSI targets (WIndows Storage Server and FreeNAS)

-## Software Engineer II at [Cisco Systems][employer cisco]
+## Software Engineer II (intern) at [Cisco Systems][employer cisco]

   May 2009 - August 2009

-  Implemented Web Agent Prototype as a part of NOVA - next generation Cisco IOS, which allows interaction for a low level router code with a higher level metadata model; and adds Web UI interface to the router metadata modeling system.
-Most of the code base is C and Python.
+  Implemented a Web Agent Prototype as a part of NOVA - next generation Cisco IOS, which allows interaction for a low level router code with a higher level metadata model; and adds Web UI interface to the router metadata modeling system.
+Most of the codebase is C and Python.

 ## Web Developer at [Hush-Hush Entertainment][employer hushhushent]